MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-OutlookAnywhere.md

 ```

 ### -ADPropertiesOnly
-The ADPropertiesOnly switch specifies whether to return only the properties about the virtual directory stored in Active Directory.
-The properties stored in the Internet Information Services (IIS) metabase aren't returned.
+The ADPropertiesOnly switch specifies whether to return only the virtual directory properties that are stored in Active Directory.
+You don't need to specify a value with this switch.

+If you don't use this switch, the properties in Active Directory and in the Internet Information Services (IIS) metabase are returned.

 ```yaml
 Type: SwitchParameter